 This article includes instructions on how to create and upload your product data in Google Sheets.
-Merchant Center offers a template and a Google Sheets add-on to help you build your product data.
+Merchant Center offers a template to help you build your product data.

 Before you get started with creating and uploading your product data, you will need to register your Google Sheet with Merchant Center.

 Fill out your feed according to the instructions below for the type of spreadsheet you're using.
 Do not import or open a .xlsx file in Google Sheets, as doing so may cause encoding issues.

 - Attribute names: As you’re typing in the header row of your sheet, select from the list of accepted attribute names.
 Learn more about product data specifications

 - Accepted values: Select from the list of accepted values for any attributes with standardized values.
 Learn more about feeds